 Waste collections in colder weather

-It is difficult to predict the impact poor weather will have on your bin collections but we promise to make every effort to keep the rounds to schedule if there is frost, ice or snow this winter.
+It is difficult to predict the impact poor weather will have on your bin collections but we will endeavour to make every effort to keep the rounds to schedule in the event of frost, ice or snow this winter.

 There may be times when we need to suspend some of our services due to inclement weather, in order to maintain main waste services.